silambarasana/silambarasana/README.md

 Data Analyst
 ------------

-I am a machine learning enthusiastic who loves learning future technology
+I am a enthusiastic who loves to learn future technologies..

 * 🌍  I'm based in Bengaluru
 * ✉️  You can contact me at [onesilambarasan@gmail.com](mailto:onesilambarasan@gmail.com)